jeromecoupe/webstoemp/_projects/2014-10-08-polarfoundation.md

 Like many organisations the International Polar Foundation was recently confronted with the increased variety of devices and screen resolutions.

 In 2012, we decided to take a mobile-first and reponsive web design approach.
-The templates and the CSS were refactored and vectorial SVG graphics were used to keep things crisp on high resulotion screens.
+The templates and the CSS were refactored and vectorial SVG graphics were used to keep things crisp on high resolution screens.

 ## A long term relationship